-Causes of a Substance Induced Mood Disorder
+Causes of a Substance-Induced Mood Disorder

-Diagnosing a Substance Induced Mood Disorders
+Diagnosing Substance-Induced Mood Disorders

 Talking to a specialized mental health professional about enrolling in a mood disorder treatment program can help you reach an effective diagnosis.
 The mental health professional will assess symptoms related to a substance-induced mood disorder and advise you on a course of action.

-Treatment for a substance induced mood disorder could include:
+Treatment for a substance-induced mood disorder could include:

-- Neurobiological Integration Program – NBI programs calm both the body and the mind through a comprehensive stress response strategy.
+- Neurobiological integration program – NBI programs calm both the body and the mind through a comprehensive stress response strategy.
 Additionally, this program helps the patient develop emotional resilience by regulating their response to stressful situations.

 - Holistic addiction therapies – These therapies help the patient regulate the nervous system through nutrition, yoga, and body exercises.
 Clinical therapists take the patient through sessions to assist in restoring self-care practices.

 - Life skills training – Suffering from debilitating symptoms of a mood disorder often causes neglect of daily responsibilities.
-Life skills training programs help you learn or relearn many skills that to help you establish a beneficial daily routine.
+Life skills training programs help you learn or relearn many skills that help you establish a beneficial daily routine.
 With these skills, you can return to your responsibilities and focus on your recovery.

 In addition, maintaining a healthy lifestyle is essential in avoiding relapse and continuing your recovery.
 Avoiding stressful situations and the company of people that may lead you to substance abuse will help you avoid falling back into bad habits.
 Support from family and friends during treatment is crucial in helping you recover.
 Therefore, many treatment programs involve your loved ones directly in your recovery.

-Finding Help at True Life Center
+Heal Your Substance-Induced Mood Disorder at True Life Center